MaridProject/typedmap/README.md

 ## As a replacement for EnumMap with typed keys

-As you know, Enums have an important limitation not allowing to use typed instance.
-You cannot do something like that in Enum:��
+As you know, java enums have an important limitation not allowing to use typed instances.
+You cannot do something like that

 ```java
 public enum MyEnum implements Interface<T> {